rudrakshulamanoj-7-9/My-Bazaar/README.md

 ---

-## 🌱 Core Philosophy & Sustainability
+## 🌱 Eco-friendly & Sustainability
-At its heart, **My-Bazaar** is built on the principles of a circular economy.
+**My-Bazaar** is built on the principles of a circular economy.
 The platform actively promotes sustainability by encouraging the trading, recycling, and reusing of products to reduce waste and support eco-friendly local commerce.

 ---